Timeline Angola

 (SC, 5/25/02)

-of Angola fighting erupted as 3 anti-colonial guerrilla movements
+colony of Angola fighting erupted as 3 anti-colonial guerrilla

-including women and children, on remote Angolan plantations.
-In
+settlers, including women and children, on remote Angolan

-revenge, Portuguese militias and troops carried out a vicious
+plantations.
+In revenge, Portuguese militias and troops carried out

-campaign of repression, despite pressure from the US and UN to pull
+a vicious campaign of repression, despite pressure from the US and

 father of Michael Durney bought the Mampeza Industrial SARL, a